Spensaur-K/ts-unsound-finder/README.md

 2. Assignment from any/never
 Developers also have the option of bypassing initialization checks by assigning a value to a variable that is of any/never type
-This tool will mark symbols that have an initialization that contains an explict cast to an unsound type (never/any) and where the entire initialization expression is an unsound type
+This tool will mark symbols that have an initialization that contains an explict cast to an unsound type (never/any) and where the entire initialization expression is an unsound type.

 ```ts
 let x: number = 42 as any; // Marked